buildit/gravity-metalsmith-seed/README.md

 - `npm run build` - Generates a minified local build
 - `npm run dev` - Generates a non minified local build and a local server instance

+For linting

+- `npm run lint` - lints the js and sass within the `.\src` folder

+For testing

+- `npm run test` - Run the accessibility and smoke tests *Note: a local server needs to be running at port 8080*

 Local hosting is at http://localhost:8080 and a browser window should open automatically.

 Distribution goes into `./dist`.